 Quoin Inc. was incorporated in Delaware on March 5, 2018.
 Quoin Inc. is a specialty pharmaceutical company focused on developing and commercializing therapeutic products that treat rare and orphan diseases.
 The first lead product is QRX003, a once daily, topical lotion comprised of a broad-spectrum serine protease inhibitor, formulated with the proprietary Invisicare® technology, to treat Netherton Syndrome (NS).
+QRX003, is currently in clinical development in the United States under an open IND application with the FDA.
+The ongoing study is a randomized, double blinded assessment of two different doses of QRX003 versus a placebo vehicle in NS patients.
+The trial will be conducted in up to six clinical sites in the United States.
+The first clinical site was open in July 2022.
+The opening of additional sites is in process, as is patient recruitment into the study.
 In addition, the Company. intends to pursue the clinical development of QRX003 in additional rare dermatological diseases, including Peeling Skin Syndrome, SAM Syndrome and Palmoplantar Keratoderma.
 To date, no products have been commercialized and revenue has not been generated.
-The majority of the operating expenses since inception have been associated with completing due diligence on various technologies, asset technology acquisitions, negotiating and finalizing potential funding agreements, costs related to the Merger and building the pipeline of preclinical product candidates.
-The founders of Quoin Inc. funded all related expenditures through September 2020.

 On October 28, 2021, Cellect sold the entire share capital of its subsidiary, Cellect Biotherapeutics Ltd., which essentially included all of Cellect's then existing net assets, to EnCellX Inc. ("EnCellX"), a newly formed U.S. privately held company based in San Diego, CA (the "Share Transfer"), pursuant to an Amended and Restated Share Transfer Agreement.
 Quoin Ltd. has no interests in EnCellX subsequent to the closing of the Merger.
-See Note 12.
+See Note 14.

-On October 28, 2021, the Company completed the private placement transaction with an investor (the "Investor") for an aggregate purchase price of approximately \$17.0 million (comprised of the set off of approximately \$5 million of senior secured notes issued in connection with the bridge loan that the Investor previously made to Quoin Inc. and approximately \$12 million in cash from the Investor) (the "Primary Financing").
+On October 28, 2021, the Company completed the private placement transaction with the Investor for an aggregate purchase price of approximately \$17 million (comprised of the set off of approximately \$5 million of senior secured notes issued in connection with the bridge loan that the Investor previously made to Quoin Inc. and approximately \$12 million in cash from the Investor) (the "Primary Financing").
 See Note 5.

-NOTE 2 - LIQUIDITY RISKS AND UNCERTAINTIES AND GOING CONCERN
+NOTE 2 - LIQUIDITY RISKS AND UNCERTAINTIES

-The Company has incurred net losses every year since inception and had an accumulated deficit of approximately \$30.5 million at March 31, 2022.
+The Company has incurred net losses every year since inception and had an accumulated deficit of approximately \$32.4 million at June 30, 2022.
 The Company funded its operations through the issuance of the 2020 Notes (as defined below) and the Bridge Financing (as defined below) prior to the Merger and the Primary Financing completed on October 28, 2021, whereby the Company received funding of approximately \$12 million (\$10.1 million after offering costs) at the closing of the Merger.

-Further, the Company expects to receive additional funding through the mandatory exercise provision of the Series C Warrant issued to the Investor effective as of March 13, 2022 which would result in proceeds of approximately \$9.5 million.
-In the event the requirements of the mandatory exercise provision of such warrant are not met (see Note 5), the Company has a written commitment from the Investor to provide funding equal to the \$9.5 million expected upon exercise of the Series C Warrant, at prevailing market rates.
-As such, the Company believes that it has sufficient resources to affect its business plan for at least one year from the issuance of these consolidated financial statements.
-The Company is also in the process of discussing a line of credit with a bank which has not yet been closed as of the financial statement of clinical development milestones.
+On August 9, 2022, the Company completed an offering (the "Offering") of ordinary shares represented by ADSs and pre-funded warrants to purchase ordinary shares represented by ADSs with each ADS and pre-funded warrant accompanied by an ordinary warrant, for aggregate gross proceeds of \$16.8 million, resulting in net proceeds of approximately \$15.0 million, after deducting the placement agent's fees and estimated offering expenses payable by the Company (see Note 17).
+As a result of the completion of the Offering, the Company believes that it has sufficient resources to effect its business plan for at least one year from the issuance of these consolidated financial statements.